Don’t Look Now But Your AI Copy is Showing

 AI doesn’t know your life, experiences, or history.
 It doesn’t know your story, and your communication will fall flat without it.

-AI doesn’t know you got stuck on your roof removing snow after a storm, like to steal food from other people’s plates, or believe fruit from someone else’s tree is the perfect snack if you can reach it from the sidewalk.
-We build relationships with one another when we laugh, cry, or nod in understanding together over the things that make us human — imperfections and all.
-Without story, we lose the soul ourselves and our businesses.
+We build relationships with one another when we laugh, cry, or nod in understanding together over the things that make us human, imperfections and all.
+Without story, we lose the soul of ourselves and our businesses.

 I’ve always loved words.